th0rgall/public-notes/Listing the Customers who bought a Product on Stripe.md

 ---
 stage: published
+created: 2024-02-25
+title: Listing the customers who bought a product on Stripe
 ---
 Stripe is the payments backbone of much of the internet.
 Since 2021[^1], it also has no-code [payment links](https://stripe.com/docs/api/payment_links/payment_links?lang=node) that you can tie to [products](https://stripe.com/docs/api/products?lang=node).
 But figuring out which customers bought a certain product is surprisingly non-obvious!